bjoern-reetz/fdk-asgi/README.md

 <Body here>
 ```

 For more info see [Fn container contract](https://github.com/fnproject/docs/blob/master/fn/develop/fn-format.md).

+Notes:

+- 0666 contract can be fulfilled by `gunicorn --umask 0666`.

 ### Default Environment Variables

 Here is the list of automatically generated environment variables that are available to your functions.

 | Fn Generated Var | Sample Value                 | Description                                                                                                                                                                                                                                                                   |